Does your cat run from the carrier or hide at the vet?

 Happy visits are recommended for all animals, but especially for those who are puppies, kittens or nervous adults.
 “Happy vet visits” are a way to work on counterconditioning (changing emotions from scared to happy) and desensitization (slowly getting used to something over time) to all of the scary things a vet visit can present (carriers, car rides, new smells, unfamiliar people, barking dogs, body handling, restraint, and needles).
 Teaching your pet to be comfortable during a vet exam should be approached slowly and in a step wise fashion, carefully monitoring your pet for signs of fear, anxiety, and stress along the way.

 Signs of fear, anxiety, and stress in cats include dilated pupils (eyes that look round and dark), crouching with legs and tail under body, freezing, hiding, trying to escape, loud meowing, hissing, swatting, and trying to bite.

 The key to a happy kitty vet visit is teaching your cat to love her carrier and setting up a comfortable exam site for her next vet visit.
 Below is a guide to helping her overcome each hurdle.
-The ideal carrier is large enough to turn around in, comfortable to lay in, has a front and top opening, and is easy to take apart.
-The carrier should be held to minimize swinging and rocking motions that can cause fear and nausea.
+The ideal carrier is large enough to turn around in, comfortable to lay in, has a front and top opening, and is easy and fast to disassemble.
+The carrier should be held in your arms to minimize swinging and rocking motions that can cause fear and nausea.

 1. Begin by leaving your carrier sitting out in one of the main areas of your house, where your cats enjoys spending time.
 Place a soft blanket or piece of familiar clothing in the carrier.
 Start to put your cat's favorite treats (or just kibble if they're on a special diet) and toys near the carrier.